DBJDBJ/dbjcore/previous_readme.md

  There are people who do not mix vscode and vstudio and use one or the other.
 We find both of them lacking some features.
 Found in the other one.

+We have suffered github submodules in the past.
+No point in hiding it :wink:

+---
+***You are strongly advised to use VisualStudio and use `dbjcore.shproj` found in here.***

+---
+**We simply do not use Github submodules**

+### Beware of the siren call of the git submodules.
+Resist.
-We do not like multithreading, we like multiprocessing.
+shared project, where else.
+This is also possible because we do not like multithreading, we like multiprocessing.
 Thus we do not use dbjcore in presence of multiple threads.

 And we build inside "fat containers".
 Container with decoupled processes inside.